-How it works: Apply the Rice Milk 3-in-1 Cleansing Water or the Clear Skin Willow Bark Exfoliating Peel to a clean cotton round.
+How it works: Apply the Clear Skin Willow Bark Exfoliating Peel to a clean cotton round.
 Seal it in a small bag or air-tight container and take it with you.
 “Use it in the middle of the day to remove residue and cleanse where the mask has been in contact with,” he instructs.
 “Rather than scrubbing, coach your clients to gently glide the pad over the skin with minimal pressure.”After cleansing, applying a toner helps balance and calm your skin.
 Try the Stone Crop Hydrating Mist to increase your skin’s hydration level and to leave it looking clear and moisturized.

 Treat Mask-Induced Breakouts

 Of course, no matter how well we coach our clients, stubborn skin conditions can still surface.
 Fortunately, there are plenty of ways to treat breakouts and irritation caused by face masks.

 To zero in on problem areas, Brian recommends using the Clear Skin Targeted Treatment as a “Tide to go-like” spot acne treatment.
 The concentrated formula will flush out pores and improve the appearance of skin that looks irritated by mask wear.
 The Clear Skin Probiotic Moisturizer also works quickly on problem skin - plus, the cucumber in it leaves a cooling sensation that’s especially welcome after a long day of mask wear.
 For clients that want to reduce redness as well as the appearance of fine lines, the Yellow Sweet Clover Anti-Redness Masque assists with both.
 It contains jojoba oil, sweet clover and stone crop to minimize the appearance of irritation and leave your skin looking youthful.

 And while it may seem counter-intuitive, a little extra heat can also help.
 A spicy mask like the Eight Greens Phyto Masque - Hot creates a warming sensation on the skin, helping improve the appearance of breakouts.
 You can also encourage your clients to book a series of spicy treatments — such as our Blueberry Detox Firming Peel — for a regular dose of heat and a professional exfoliation.
 Just remember, for clients with sensitive skin, start with a test patch to see how they respond to the sensation.